1azyking/MultLevDesc/README.md

 # multilevelDescriptors
 ## Introduction
-A repository to easily construct the multilevel descriptors for nonlinear optical (NLO) crystals
+A repository to easily construct the multilevel descriptors for nonlinear optical (NLO) crystals.

 The first-level features consist of the basic properties of atoms in the chemical composition of NLO crystals, for example, the Pauling electronegativity, atomic mass and the difference of d and f electrons between the atom and the noble gas in the preceding element period.